nildiert/holbertonschool-low_level_programming-1/0x1B-makefiles/README.md

 ---
 File|Task
 ---|---
-0-Makefile | Creates a Makefile
+0-Makefile | A simple Makefile
-1-Makefile | Create a Makefile using 2 varibles: CC & SRC
+1-Makefile | A Makefile with 2 varibles: CC & SRC
-2-Makefile | Create a Makefile using 4 variables: CC, SRC, OBJ, & NAME
+2-Makefile | A Makefile with 4 variables: CC, SRC, OBJ, & NAME
-3-Makefile | Create a Makefile with variables and a cleaning option 4-Makefile |
+3-Makefile | A Makefile with variables and a cleaning option 4-Makefile |
 5-island_perimeter.py | A function that returns the perimeter of an island